 Get clear on why you’re breaking away, what that entails, and what your offering will be.

 —Karen Coyne, CFP®, Clarity Planning

 In essence, what’s your north star?

 It’s imperative to be clear on why you want to leave your existing situation and start your own business.
 Knowing this will keep you motivated and focused and ensure you’re going independent for the right reasons.
 Plus, getting this right at the beginning will make you successful in the long run.
-Your why will help you stay on track and build a company that reflects your intention for starting an RIA, from the clients you work with to your marketing to your fee structure.
+Your why will help you stay on track and build a company that reflects your intention for starting an RIA compliance software, from the clients you work with to your marketing to your fee structure.

 At Altruist, the north star has always been and always will be to make financial advice better, more affordable, and accessible to everyone.
 We stay laser-focused on our mission.
 This is the north star for us and has helped us overcome hurdles and keep pushing forward to make a great product for advisors (and their clients).

 So, articulate your why, write it down, and put it somewhere you will see it daily.